 McInroy & Wood Lectures

 Since 2018, the McInroy & Wood Lecture has been bringing global issues to the fore, provoking both intelligent debate and standing ovations at the Borders Book Festival.
-This year’s lecture took place within the festival online programme, and the topic was equally profound and moving.
+Last year’s lecture took place within the festival online programme, and the topic was equally profound and moving.

 The 2020 McInroy & Wood Lecture with Martin Bell: War and Peacekeeping